-Editor’s Note: New York by Rail updated this September 2017 blog experience to include current information.
+Editor’s Note: New York by Rail updated this past blog experience to include current information.

 As a former resident of the Hudson Valley and a current resident of New York City, the longing for days of bucolic serenity is encountered more often than not.
 With the autumn season in full swing, I began to research a day-trip getaway to experience the beautiful fall foliage before coming across an obvious choice.
 After living in the neighboring village of New Paltz for nearly six years, Walkway Over the Hudson was not unfamiliar to me, but it had been a while since my last visit.
 Friends, coworkers, and family continue to speak of how incredible an experience it is to walk across the roaring Hudson, looking out at the landscape that surrounds it.
 It was now time for me to get reacquainted with this wonder.
 Now in May, the Walkway Over the Hudson is just as breathtaking.

 The trip began at 10:20 a.m.
 Amtrak train from Manhattan’s Moynihan Train Hall to Poughkeepsie, a trip taking less than 1.5 hours.
 After boarding, I nestled into my window seat with a camera, and notepad in hand.
 Unfortunately, the seats on the western side of the car I entered were all taken.
 Don’t get me wrong, the view from the eastern side is great, but cruising north in the window seat that borders the Hudson River and Palisades feels otherworldly—not to mention it offers an excess of photo opportunities.
 So, make sure to have your tickets ready and try to get to the boarding line early to grab this sacred seat.